AlasdairF/Tokenize/README.md

 ##Tokenize

-This Tokenize package contains two functions that are extremely fast and efficient at tokenizing text.
+This Tokenize package contains three functions that are extremely fast and efficient at tokenizing text.
 No regular expressions are used.
-The whole thing requires only two loops of the data, the first for normalization and accent removal, the second for everything else.
+The whole thing requires only two loops of the data, the first for UTF8 normalization and accent removal, the second for everything else.

 ##Warning
 The same underlying array is used for each token, this means you **must** copy the slice of bytes sent to the `wordfn` function if you intend to save the slices.
 Please see my [Unleak](http://github.com/AlasdairF/Unleak) package for an easy one-liner implementation of this.
 If you are counting the token occurances with my [BinSearch](http://github.com/AlasdairF/BinSearch) package or the native `map` implementation then it is not necessary to copy the slice since these implementations make their own copies.